harrymoore/cloudcms-util/README.md

 It is not necessary to install cloudcms-util.
 It runs as an npx script.
 But it will run faster if it installed first (otherwise npx will install it on demand and remove it when it finishes executing each command).

 ## Install:
+It is not necessary to install this utility as it will run as an npx script.
+But you can install it to so it runs withouth first downloading:
     npm install -g cloudcms-util

 ## Help: